Datacenter Proxies: The Beginner’s Guide

 It’s hard to list all the use cases here, and many more exist.
 Web scraping alone can have various purposes, such as comparing prices between e-commerce stores, collecting business leads, or analyzing how people react to events on social media.

-- Public datacenter proxies – also called free proxies.
+- Public – also called free proxies.
 These are IPs that you find online free of charge.
 They are effectively useless for anything serious but can help with basic tasks like changing your location.
 Just remember never to use HTTP datacenter proxies with anything that requires sensitive information (such as login details).

-- Shared datacenter proxies – these are proxy IPs that multiple people use at the same time.
+- Shared – these are proxy IPs that multiple people use at the same time.
 They are often paid and perform well enough for simple web scraping tasks.
 But you can find them blocked on some websites because of their shared use.

-- Private datacenter proxies – datacenter IPs you alone use at a given time or for a certain domain.
+- Private – datacenter IPs you alone use at a given time or for a certain domain.
 The fastest option that gives you the most control, but also the most expensive of the three.

-- Dedicated datacenter proxies – in the proxy lingo, they often mean the same thing as private proxies.
+- Dedicated – in the proxy lingo, they often mean the same thing as private proxies.
 Sometimes they can also refer to proxies dedicated for a specific task, such as working with Instagram or copping sneakers.

 Datacenter proxies have important benefits over residential proxies.
 But there are also trade-offs.
 Here’s how the two compare looking from multiple perspectives: